Future generations: Sources

 The term refers to the impact which the currently living generation has on the world which future generations will live in, the world they will inherit from humans living today.
-This concept is referred to in the most widely quoted definition of sustainability as a part of the concept sustainable development, is that of the Brundtland Commission of the United Nations on March 20, 1987: "sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
+This concept is referred to in the most widely quoted definition of sustainability as a part of the concept sustainable development, is that of the Brundtland Commission of the United Nations on March 20, (1987): "sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs."

 The use of future generations in international law is in part recognized by the Charter of the United Nations which focuses on preventing the "scourge of war" on future generations.
 With the publication of UN Secretary-General's landmark Our Common Agenda report in September 2021, there has been a renewed interest in understanding, action for, and representing future generations in the multilateral system.

 UNESCO declaration

 Economics

-Most capitalist approaches assume future generations will have increased prosperity.
-However, given most economic decisions aren't forced to consider the impact on future generations, there's a lot of debate as to whether or not this has been or will be true in the future.
+The financial state of people in future generations is widely debated.
+However, a study in 2022 revealed that a majority of people believe that the financial state of future generations will be worse than their current state.
+Adults were interviewed in 19 countries (Japan, France, Italy, Canada, Spain, United Kingdom, Australia, United States, Belgium, Greece, Netherlands, South Korea, Germany, Malaysia, Hungary, Sweden, Poland, Singapore, and Israel), and the adults in almost every country agreed that the financial state of future generations would be worse.

+The 19-country median was 70-27-3 (worse-better-same).
+The Pew Research Center was responsible for conducting the survey.